jado4810/md2pdf/README.md

 So the style is built with consciousness of single-column articles in academic journals:

 * A4 portrait
-* Header with the document title (Auto extraction from H1 header)
+* Header with the document title (Auto extraction from H1 header available)
 * Footer with the page number
-* Japanese universal-design fonts (Morisawa BIZ UD)
+* For Japanese, with universal-design fonts (Morisawa BIZ UD)

+Some styles are customizable:

+* Color scheme (color, grayscale, monochrome)
+* Language scheme (Latin, Japanese)

-We provide it with those built-in fixed style for now, but considering to be customizable in some days.
+And considering of others to be customizable in some days.
 Of course you can modify the style and rebuild it ;)

 It accepts Markdown format like below: